imahsa/react-redux-book-viewing/README.md

 # React Redux Book Viewing App

 An implementation of a book viewing app with React and Redux.
-This is my frist Redux project.